-Hospital waste management, also known as medical waste management, is a system that handles hospital-generated waste, including infectious, chemical, expired pharmaceutical and radioactive items, and sharps.
-Efficient waste management is critical for hospitals because medical waste can be pathogenic and environmentally hazardous.
-Non-compliance can cause negative ramifications like serious health risks, fines, and damage to a healthcare institution’s reputation.
+Hospital waste management, also called medical waste management, is a system that handles the segregation, containment, and disposal of hazardous, hospital-generated, infectious waste.
+Efficient waste management is critical for healthcare institutions because medical waste can be pathogenic and environmentally hazardous.
+Non-compliance with proper hospital waste management can lead to serious health risks, fines, and damage to a healthcare institution’s reputation.

 Best Practices for Hospital Waste Management

-Each country or state has different regulations when it comes to medical waste.
-Research on these regulations and relevant updates to help keep your medical facility compliant.
-Doing so will help keep you and your organization aware of trainings, courses, and other resources to assist you in implementing proper waste management.
+There can be different regulations when it comes to medical waste.
+Be aware of these regulations and keep track of updates to help maintain the compliance of the medical staff and facility.
+Provide training and other resources to assist you in implementing proper waste management.

-The table below shows an example of the color-coding scheme for medical waste from the UK’s Department of Health:
+The table below shows an example of the color-coding scheme for the types of medical waste from the UK’s Department of Health:

 Red – anatomical (e.g. blood, organs)

 Orange – clinical/infectious

 Blue – medicines (e.g. unused drugs)

 Purple – cytotoxic and/or cytostatic products (e.g. chemotherapy medicines)